7daytheory/quiz/README.md

 # multiplayerQuiz
-Online Multiplayer Quiz Game with Vue.js and Socket.io
+Online Multiplayer Quiz Gam using Javascript and css animations